ada-popovic/markdown_archive/README.md

 4. "_______, _______ and _______ are therefore his three cardinal virtues."

-### Nouns
+**Nouns**

-In order to later fit the sentences gramatically, I had to divide the nouns into singular and plural.
+In order to later fit the sentences grammatically, I had to divide the nouns into singular and plural.

 | singular | plural |
 |--|--|